Scientific Understanding of Consciousness

 GABA

-inhibitory neurotransmitter GABA plays the most important role in the basal ganglia.
+Inhibitory neurotransmitter GABA plays the most important role in the basal ganglia.

 Gap junctions